tomcl/issie/README.md

 The `src/Main/Main.fs` source configures electron start-up and is boilerplate.
 It is transpiled to the root project directory so it can be automatically picked up by Electron.

-The remaining app code is arranged in fourferent sections, each being a separate F# project.
+The remaining app code is arranged in four different sections, each being a separate F# project.
 This separation allows all the non-web-based code (which can equally be run and tested under .Net) to be run and tested under F# directly in addition to being transpiled and run under Electron.

 The project relies on the draw2d JavaScript (node) library, which is extended to support digital electronics components.
-The extensions are in the `draw2d` sub-folder of teh renderer project source files.
+The extensions are in the `draw2d` sub-folder of the renderer project source files.

 The code that turns the F# project source into `renderer.js` is the FABLE compiler followed by the Node Webpack bundler that combines multiple Javascript files into a single `renderer.js`.